mjstraughan/CubingHistory/docs/FTO/Methods/Bencisco.md

 ## Name Origin

 The Bencisco method is a portmanteau of Streeter’s first name and the name of the 3x3 method Triangular Francisco.
 The Triangular Francisco name has spun off into a couple of other varieties, including Quadrangular Francisco and Hexagonal Francisco.
 In May 2024, Streeter stated that while streaming solves on Twitch, a chat member suggested to name the method Octagonal Francisco, combining the FTO’s shape with the running Francisco name.
-Then another person took the idea further to create the portmanteau Bencisco.
+Then another person took the idea further to create the portmanteau Bencisco [7].

 ![](img/Bencisco/NameOrigin.png)